 If you do not own a multimeter here is a link to an inexpensive one from Home Depot - http://www.homedepot.com/p/Powerbuilt-Digital-Multi-Meter-648349/204505225

 5240207 The “old” UTP - 1/8inch (3.5mm) (Mono mini headphone jack) on the back of the UTP.
 The tip of the plug is positive (+) and the sleeve is negative.

 Go here for the plug from digikey -

 If your layout requires a cab bus longer than this we suggest adding extra power to the bus at about 30-40 foot intervals.
 This is easily done by plugging a 12-14VDC power supply in to the 5.5/2.5mm jack on the back of the UTP.
 The center pin is positive (+) and the sleeve is negative.
 We recommend the NCE P114 (p/n 5240221) or other power supply in the range of 12 to 14 volts DC with a capability of at least ½ to 1 Amp.
 IMPORTANT: When adding a power supply to the UTP you MUST cut the circuit trace marked with an “X” on top of the circuit board.

 5240234 UTP-Cat5 Additional power for the Cab Bus can be added to the socket in between the Cat5 sockets.
 We suggest a 1/2 to 2 Amp, 12 to 14 Volt, Regulated DC power supply such as the NCE P114.
 (5.5/2.5mm plug center +)

-If you have a regular UTP but want to add the P114 for added cab bus power, you will need to hack off the end and add the male 1/8inch (3.5mm) (Mono mini headphone plug) or solder the P114 directly to the board
+If you have an old UTP but want to add the P114 for added cab bus power, you will need to hack off the end and add the male 1/8inch (3.5mm) (Mono mini headphone plug) or solder the P114 directly to the board